 That statement is short and omits any discussion or demand for total inerrancy and infallibility in history and science, but Scripture is infallible in matters relating to church and Christian life.

 Ninth and finally, we go back in time.
 In the 1980s, Southern California College, now known as Vanguard University of Southern California, and affiliated with the Assemblies of God, a Pentecostal denomination, went through its own debate over inerrancy.
 The religion faculty rejected the strict and total inerrancy requirement.
-(I was there also.)
+(I was there also, but as a bystander.)
 Today, here is the school’s statement about Scripture:

 We believe the Bible to be the inspired and only infallible and authoritative Word of God.